Basal West African: History

 Utilizing Western Africans (e.g., Esan of Nigeria, Mende of Sierra Leone, western Gambians), the divergence of a set of early modern or archaic humans, numbering around 25,000 or between 23,000 and 27,000, from either the last common ancestor of the San people and all other modern humans, or humans and Neanderthals, is approximated to have occurred between 1,020,000 BP and 360,000 BP.
+Basal West Africans did not split before Neanderthals split from modern humans.
+Even before 300,000 BP to 200,000 BP, when the ancestors of the modern San split from other modern humans, the group to split the most early from modern humans may have been Basal West Africans.

 Between 124,000 BP and 0 BP, 2% – 19% of the genes may have introgressed into ancestors of modern West Africans as a result of admixture with this archaic human population.
 Modern Western Africans (e.g., Yoruba of Ibadan, Nigeria, Mende of Sierra Leone) may have more ancestry from this lineage as a result of their ancestry from Basal West Africans.

-Even before 300,000 BP to 200,000 BP, when the ancestors of the modern San split from modern humans, the group to split the most early from modern humans may have been Basal West Africans.
-Yet, Basal West Africans did not split before Neanderthals split from modern humans.
+The same study also suggests that at least part of this archaic admixture is also present in Eurasians/non-Africans, and that the admixture event or events range from 0 to 124 ka B.P, which includes the period before the Out-of-Africa migration and prior to the African/Eurasian split (thus affecting in part the common ancestors of both Africans and Eurasians/non-Africans).
+Chen et al. (2020) found that Africans have higher Neanderthal ancestry than previously thought.
+2,504 African samples from all over Africa were analyzed and tested on Neanderthal ancestry.
+All African samples showed evidence for minor Neanderthal ancestry, but always at lower levels than observed in Eurasians.